Jerome-Guyot/Jerome-Guyot.github.io/_blog/2025-18-10- From Assumptions to Isolation The BGKW Shift.md

 > **Perfect Zero-Knowledge.**
 > Given any verifier $V^\*$, the simulator $S$ proceeds as follows: it first samples the pair of questions $(v_1, v_2)$ according to $V^\*$’s strategy, and then chooses colors $c(v_1), c(v_2)$ that satisfy the verifier’s acceptance condition.
 It outputs $(\pi \circ c(v_1), \pi \circ c(v_2))$, where $\pi$ is a random permutation of the three colors.
 Since $\pi \circ c(v_i)$ is uniformly random in {red, blue, green} conditioned on the acceptance test, the view of $V^\*$ in the real interaction is identically distributed to the simulator’s output.
 Hence, the protocol is *perfect zero-knowledge*.

-Readers familiar with single-prover systems might recall that such protocols usually rely on a bit-commitment scheme to force the prover to fix its coloring before seeing the verifier’s question.
+In the single-prover setting, we rely on a bit-commitment scheme to force the prover to fix its coloring before seeing the verifier’s question.
 In the multi-prover setting, this extra step isn’t needed, the separation of the provers, along with consistency checks, already ensures that their answers come from a single, consistent coloring.
 In other words, physics itself plays the role of the commitment.

 ---